 PLEASE SIGN UP IN TWEN FOR THIS COURSE AND USE AN E-MAIL ADDRESS THAT YOU REGULARLY MONITOR.

 Kuntz, Lowe, Anderson, Smith & Pierce, Cases and Materials on Oil and Gas Law (6th Ed.
 2013).

 Highly Recommended: Williams & Meyers, Manual of Oil and Gas Terms (Matthew Bender).

 M E M O R A N D U M

 From: Ray Yasser

-There is no advance assignment for our Torts class but it is important for you to attend.
-We will discuss the overall course content, course requirements and the ground rules for the course.
-I will also provide you with a syllabus detailing the class assignments for the semester.
+There is no advance assignment for our first class meeting, but it is important for you to attend.
+We will discuss the ground rules for the class and you will be provided with a syllabus detailing the assignments class by class.

 I look forward to seeing you.

 Professor Robert Spoo